dbt-labs/dbt-audit-helper/README.md

 #### Arguemnts:

 * `a_relation` and `b_relation`: The [relations](https://docs.getdbt.com/reference#relation)
   you want to compare.
-In the example above, two different approaches to writing relations (using `ref` and using `api.Relation.create`) are demonstrated.
 Any two relations that have the same columns can be used.
+In the example above, two different approaches to writing relations, using `ref` and using `api.Relation.create`, are demonstrated.
+(When writing one-off code, it might make sense to hard-code a relation, like this: `analytics_prod.stg_customers`.
+A hard-coded relation is not recommended when building this macro into a CI cycle.)
 * `exclude_columns` (optional): Any columns you wish to exclude from the validation.
 * `primary_key`: The primary key of the model.
 Used to sort unmatched